willowduster/willowbot/README.md

 - `!w equip <item>` - Equip an item
 - `!w unequip <slot>` - Unequip an item from a slot
 - `!w use <item>` - Use a consumable item
+- `🛡️` - View equipped items with stats (available after victory, defeat, flee, rest, or from stats screen)

 **Combat:**
 - `⚔️` - Use a melee attack (reaction emoji)